 Please take a few moments to become familiar with this handbook.
-We ask that your children also become familiar with the information provided here.
-What you are about to read are the rules, policies and regulations that provide the structure, standards, practices and expectations necessary to operate safe and effective schools.
+What you are about to read are the rules, policies and regulations that provide the structure, standards, practices, and expectations necessary to operate safe and effective schools.

-This handbook is designed exclusively for children attending middle school and high school, grades 6-12.
+This handbook is designed exclusively for children attending our elementary schools, grades PK-5.
 While a printed version is available, we ask that you consider accessing the digital version at www.neisd.net/Page/9717.
 Answers to many of your questions can be found in the handbook.